elusivecodes/FrostCore/README.md

 Get the nearest element to an X,Y position.

-- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `nodes` is a Query Selector string, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
 - `x` is a distance (in pixels) along the X axis.
 - `y` is a distance (in pixels) along the Y axis.
 - `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to *false*.